rOY369/Docs/work/Sustainable office/zero_waste.md

 **Immediate Action**

 - Tissues : Use of napkins, toilet rolls and face tissues.
-	- Toilet rolls in the washroom and tissues in the kitchen can be replaced by Beco products.  [https://letsbeco.com/](https://letsbeco.com/)
+	- Toilet rolls in the washroom and tissues in the kitchen can be replaced by Bamboo based tissues [https://letsbeco.com/](https://letsbeco.com/)
+		- Bamboo based tissues are greener than regular tissues.
+Bamboo is a crop and not a tree.
+Bamboo grows 5 times faster than any other crop, requires one-third the amount of water than any other alternative like cotton.
+		- 100% natural and plant based.
+		- Eco-friendly packaging
-	-
+		- Affordable
+	- Tissue paper dispenser in washroom to be replaced with hand dryer.
+		- More hygienic.
+Dry tissue papers have the probability of having harmful bacteria and h
 - Ideal Printer settings and policy

 **Other possible solutions to be evaluated**